QiXiang1214/FED2024Asg2_P04_Team7/README.md

 - **JavaScript:** Enhancing user interactions and DOM manipulation and linking with APIs.
 - **Firebase:** For storing and retrieving user data and listings as well as to authenticate user registrations and logins.
 [Firebase](https://firebase.google.com/)
 - **Figma:** For designing and prototyping the user interface using wireframes.
 [Figma](https://www.figma.com)
-- **Youtube:** For learning how to implement some of the features (Firebase, APIs, image sharing/uploading, etc).
+- **YouTube:** For learning how to implement some of the features (Firebase, APIs, image sharing/uploading, etc).
 [YouTube](https://www.youtube.com/)
-- **LottieFiles:** For the animations during Successful Login and when Add to cart button is clicked.
+- **LottieFiles:** For the animations during Successful Login and when Add to Cart button is clicked.
 [LottieFiles](https://lottiefiles.com/)